ProtoPie/enterprise-onpremises/README.md

 Always make sure that browser cache is cleared(disabled) after applying this trouble shooting guide.

 #### docker logs (postgres:10.5-alphine docker container) "/bin/bash^M: bad interpreter: no such file or directory" error when it occurs

+This issue is typically caused by the LF and CRLF encoding conflict.
+If you clone the repository with git on Windows and then deploy it using Docker for Windows, you might encounter this problem.
+To resolve this issue, you need to ensure that at least the following three files are in LF encoding format: `db-init\01-init.sh`, `db-init\02-init-db.sh`, and `db.env`.

 If you use Sublime Text on Windows or Mac to edit your scripts:
 Click on View > Line Endings > Unix and save the file again.